elte-nlp/elte-nlp-course/lecture_source/nlp_19-augmented_llms.md

 - **Hierarchical**: A multi-level structure where higher-level agents oversee lower-level agents
 - **Decentralized (Network)**: Agents operate independently and communicate directly with each other without a central controller
 - **Sequential**: Agents are arranged in a sequence, where the output of one agent becomes the input for the next
-- **Multi-Persona Debate**: Multiple agents with different personas (usually different intuitions) debate to reach a consensus or decision

 ## Common architectures cont.